sopita/MAIN/README.md

 n4e7 = correct (near)
 n4e7t = correct (near)
 n35e83 = Wrong

-When i say 'near', it means that what we get is similar to the result given until the third number after the comma.

 I think we have some small error that get bigger when there is more nodes in the graph.